rndD/obsidian-note-processor/README.md

 # Obsidian Random Unprocessed Note

-A simple plugin for [Obsidian](https://obsidian.md) that helps you process your notes systematically by providing quick access to random unprocessed notes and managing their processing status.
+A simple plugin for [Obsidian](https://obsidian.md) that helps you process your notes systematically by providing quick access to random unprocessed notes and managing global processing status.

 ## Features